Cottracker/Cottracker/README.md

 - ✍ You can find my resume here [[Resume]]
-- 🌱 I’m currently learning Data Science
+- 🌱 I've completed a Data Science bootcamp at Dibimbing
-- 👯 I’m looking to collaborate on open source
+- 👯 I’m currently building recommendation system using streamlit
 - 📫 Reach out to me : izlalasa17@gmail.com

 <br>